Newsletter from the President of Aix-Marseille University to the entire university community.

 I announced it to you a few months ago, in line with our political guidelines, I wanted to create a Climate Council.
 It will be launched on Thursday 10 September, at the Pharo.

-Made up of local, national or European multidisciplinary university scientists (from our CIVIS Alliance) and experts from civil society, all of whom are committed to the fight against global warming, this Council should shed light on our policy lines on climate and environmental issues, on the impact of activities on biodiversity and on the depletion of natural resources.
+Made up of local, national or European multidisciplinary university scientists (from our CIVIS Alliance) and experts from civil society, all of whom are committed to the fight against global warming, this Council will have to shed light on our policy lines on climate and environmental issues, on the impact of activities on biodiversity and on the depletion of natural resources.

-It will bring an enlightened look at the social and societal aspects of the causes and consequences of global warming and will advise for our strategic orientation in many fields (research, observation, teaching, dissemination of knowledge) and many activities (heritage policy, human mobility, purchasing...).
+It will provide an enlightened look at the social and societal aspects of the causes and consequences of global warming and will advise on our strategic direction in many fields (research, observation, teaching, dissemination of knowledge) and many activities (heritage policy, human mobility, purchasing, etc.).

 President of Aix-Marseille University